Make Your Life Extraordinary

 Important Considerations for the estimated costs of Pilot Training

-It is important to note that the training costs for pilot training is difficult to predict owing to the fact that the training frequency among student vary, as does the skill level of students with regard to both flight training and written examination preparation.
+It is important to note that the training costs for pilot training is difficult to predict owing to the fact that the training frequency among students vary, as does the skill level of students with regard to both flight training and written examination preparation.

 If a student has difficulty in preparing for written examination, the effect of this is likely to be simply delayed completion—delayed completion does add to expenses—food and housing while being a student, for example—but this is much less than the costs of having to add more practice flights to the air training.

 What is the best way of dealing with the varied cost of Private Pilot Licence training?
-We encourage all Private Pilot Students to retain an additional $5,000 in reserve for financial planning purposes so as provide for varied rates of learning and varied levels of skill.
+We encourage all Private Pilot Students to retain an additional $8,000 in reserve for financial planning purposes so as to provide for varied rates of learning and varied levels of skill.
 In all cases training costs can be substantially reduced in conjunction with regular flying and effective student self-study and preparation for flights.

 Important Considerations for International Students